 I have shy kids, but by the end, my oldest three kids would walk into a grocery store or restaurant and communicate with eye contact what they needed to people who most often did not speak English.
 I think it helped seeing me struggle communicating in some countries that it helped them realize you don’t have to be perfect, you just have to try.

-While I don’t make us all sit in a circle and meditate or hold hands and chant, there are plenty of quiet times for reflection over the course of our journeys.
+While I don’t make my kids all sit in a circle and meditate or hold hands and chant, there are plenty of quiet times for reflection over the course of our journeys.

 Through the questions they asked and conversations they have with each other, I know they are spending a lot of time contemplating what’s important to them and what they want from their own lives.